 The accepted scientific name has bounced around a bit.
 You may see it as Saccharina sessilis.
 Depending on the age of the blades and wave exposure, it’ll give you different looks.
 It’s one of the few kelps with no stipe, so that should help with identification.
 I don’t see much sea cabbage in the drift line.

-Feather Boa Kelp, Egregia menziesii – Feather boa is common on mid to low intertidal rocks, and not unusual in the drift line.
+Feather boa is common on mid to low intertidal rocks and not unusual in the drift line.
 It’s a photo-friendly brown, giving lots of good looks.

-Winged kelp, Alariamarginata – In exposed places with low rocks and active sand, it experiences seasonal burial.
-In some of the photos below you can see the “wings” near the base of the stipe.
+In exposed places with low rocks and active sand, it experiences seasonal burial.
+In some of the photos below, you can see the “wings” near the stipe base.
 Alaria marginata appears in Seaweeds in the Sand.

-Split kelp, Laminaria setchellii – Laminaria setchellii appeared in Seaweeds in the Sand because in some places, it experiences seasonal burial.
+Laminaria setchellii appeared in Seaweeds in the Sand because, in some places, it experiences seasonal burial.
 It’s also featured in Kelp Curves because it’s just so dang photogenic.

 Laminaria sinclairii, dense-clumped kelp

 In northern Oregon, Laminaria sinclairii‘s a good marker for mean lower low water.

 You know you’re on the exposed outer coast when you run into Lessoniopsis littoralis.
 It also goes by northern tree kelp, for its tree-like look, and strap kelp, for its strap-like blades.

 Stephanocystis osmundacea, bladder chain

 My home beaches are a bit north of bladder chain strongholds.
 I only know it from the drift line.